-Drill number three is a seated banded pull down.
-This drill you can build a lot of strength if you use a thick band, but right now I’m just building a little bit of muscle memory.
+Drill number three is a resistance band seated banded pull down.
+This drill you can build a lot of strength if you use a thick band, but right now I’m just building a little bit of muscle memory to help with the muscle up transition phase.
 I’m going to get a band, I’m going to sit and I’m going to pull down as low as I can go to my hip, and then I’m going to press.
 Then I’m going to release and come back down.
 Notice my grip is more of an over grip instead of my wrists being in more of an extension.
 We want more of a flexion.
 Again, we’re going to pull into hollow as low as we can go and press down, which will be that transition period of the strict bar muscle up, and then I’m going to come back and repeat.
 Once again, use a thicker band to build the strength.
 You can start with a thinner band to build that muscle memory.

 False Grip Strength Drill

 All right, drill number four is all about that grip strength.
-Remember we talked about hanging a little bit more inflection.
+Remember we talked about hanging on the pull-up bar with the wrist in more in flexion.
+This will be a stronger grip for the muscle up transition than a neutral grip.
 I don’t think you need a complete false grip to do a strict bar muscle up, but you do need to engage those forearms and get a little bit of that over grip, so you can go from full to press much easier.
 Grab a Lacrosse ball, tennis ball, whatever you have.
 You’re going to grab it and we’re going to hang with one hand over on the bar and then the tennis ball or LaCrosse ball over the bar.
 And we’re going to build grip strength by squeezing the Lacrosse ball and hanging.
 Start with a low number, maybe 10 seconds per side, and then you will build up some endurance.

 Eccentric Strict Bar Muscle-Up Progression

-Drill number five is definitely the most difficult of the drills so far.
+Drill number five is definitely the most difficult of the drills so far but helps a ton with perfect form and muscle-up mechanics.
 It will require you guys some body and spatial awareness as well as some strict strength.
 But it’s working the eccentric portion of the strict bar muscle up, which is so important to learn how to control through that transition and build strength through that transition.
 Here’s how I like to teach it.
 I like to do a pullover into the support position because we’re working on pulling strength, and just honestly, body awareness, which is important for all gymnastics and body weight skills.
 I’m going to pull up and then I’m going to pull my toes around the bar, keeping my eyesight on my toes.